"Every Meal An Adventure!" ~ Food & Travel in Singapore, Hong Kong, Japan, Malaysia, Indonesia, the Philippines and Thailand!

 Quick-and-Easy Roti John

 Some hawker foods are tasty but so greasy, it makes sense to prepare your own at home.
 Roti John is possibly one example.
-This spicy mince-onion omelette fused on a French loaf is often fried until it's soaked with oil, making it a really greasy snack.
+This spicy mince-onion omelette fused on a French loaf often absorbs so much oil (possibly ghee) during the frying process, you can feel your arteries screaming for help.

 I have tried the version at the Shukor stall formerly from Taman Serasi, which claims to have invented this dish in 1975, and is now a Makansutra Legend.
 But I think they lost something along the way when passing down the recipe to the newer generation.